canyoujustask/Tinnitus-Therapy-Synthesizer/README.md

 - Customizable soundscapes
 - Preset save/load for easy recall
 - Advanced methods like Notch Therapy and Acoustic Coordinated Reset Neuromodulation

-## Additional Resources
-For more details, see this [YouTube playlist](https://youtube.com/playlist?list=PLl2XP2UvUEv9PlbSi3mDUrFFxWOLFGoqm&si=P3hhBqQxCVj0VnPL).
+- See this [YouTube playlist](https://youtube.com/playlist?list=PLl2XP2UvUEv9PlbSi3mDUrFFxWOLFGoqm&si=P3hhBqQxCVj0VnPL) for all the features.